 You are advised to work steadily through Section 1 and 2 (the multiple-choice sections) without spending too much time on any one question.
-Read all the alternative answers to a question, even if you think you have identified the correct one, before marking your choice on the answer sheet.
+Read all the alternative answers to a question, even if you think you have identified the correct one, before selecting your answer.
 If you think you know the answer to a question, mark it, even if you are not certain.
 Go on to the next question and come back later if you have time.

 - All questions have the same value, therefore by attempting as many questions as possible you have the best chance of maximising your score.